Learn in the Classroom, Lab and the Field

 More information about careers for wildlife biologists is available from the U.S. Bureau of Labor Statistics.

-If you want a career where you protect, manage, preserve, and improve the environments that animals, plants, and aquatic species call home, apply to the University of Michigan-Flint’s Bachelor of Science in Wildlife Biology program today.
-If you have questions, you can contact the program’s dedicated academic advisor, Lyxander Denoyer at [email protected] or schedule an appointment.
+If you want a career where you protect, manage, preserve, and improve the environments that animals, plants, and aquatic species call home, apply to the University of Michigan-Flintโs Bachelor of Science in Wildlife Biology program today.
+If you have questions, contact the programโs dedicated academic advisor, Laura Wilson.
+You can contact them at lalouise@umich.edu or schedule an appointment.